vitessio/website/content/en/docs/reference/vtctl.md

 ### TabletExternallyReparented

-Changes metadata in the topology server to acknowledge a shard master change performed by an external tool.
+Changes metadata in the topology service to acknowledge a shard master change performed by an external tool.
 See [Reparenting](../../user-guides/reparenting/#external-reparenting) for more information.

 #### Example